Signer #95: Isaac Van Tassel

 Local Residence: 2nd Ward, Seneca Falls

 Many of the Declaration signers profiled (so far) were recent parents by 1848.
 Sadly, their then-newborn children were destined to be part of a supremely unlucky generation.
-Males born in the first first half of the 1840s would grow up to be the teenagers and young adults who fought and died in the American Civil War.
+Males born in the first first half of the 1840s would grow up to be the teenagers who fought and died in the American Civil War.

 Remarkably, Isaac Van Tassel also volunteered and saw combat.
 Then in his late 40s, he enlisted in the 33rd New York Infantry as a musician in 1861.
 The list of battles that he would have witnessed and survived in this capacity is truly harrowing.

 According to his death certificate, Isaac Van Tassel was born in Clyde, Wayne County, on June 29, 1812, the son of Rachel Pierce and Abraham Van Tassel.
 With the preponderance of Dutch surnames in New York State--one is reminded of Ichabod Crane's love interest Katrina Van Tassel from Washington Irving's "The Legend of Sleepy Hollow"--tracking Isaac's life before the Convention has proven to be difficult.
 I was able to uncover some description about this period in an 1890 biographical portrait of his son William.
 Young Isaac "grew up under the influences of a modest home where industry and economy were the ruling principles.
 He obtained a common-school education, and at an early age began an apprenticeship at the cooper's trade" (Portrait 161).

 According to a family tree constructed on Ancestry.com, Isaac married Naomi Stimson in Waterloo around the year 1839.
 The couple then settled in Seneca Falls some time prior to 1842, when Isaac became a firefighter in the village.